blockchainofthings/CatenisBlocksWPPlugin/readme.txt

 * Initial release, including functionality to work with messages.

 == Upgrade Notice ==

+= 1.1.2 =
+All users are advised to upgrade to this latest version.

 = 1.1.1 =
 All users are advised to upgrade to this latest version.